-Update your Chromebook operating system
+Update your Chromebook's operating system

-- Click Update Restart to update.
+- To finish the update, click Update Restart to Update.

 Check for updates yourself

-- Click the status area, where your account picture appears.
+- Click your account photo.

-- Click Settings About Chrome OS.
+- Click Menu About Chrome OS.

 What information goes to Google when you update

-Casey is a Chromebook expert and author of this help page.
+Mel is a Chromebook expert and author of this help page.
 Help her improve this article by leaving feedback below.